Technical Articles

 Name this new pool “global-pool” and add then select “Add Item” with the following pool member: 54.208.44.177.
 Change the Load Balancing Mode to “Static-Persist”, then click Continue.

-Click “Apply”, “Apply”, and “Continue”.
-Now click final “Apply” to your DNS Zone’s Resource Record Set.
+Now click "Apply", “Apply”, and “Continue”.
+Click the final “Apply” to create the new DNS Zone Resource Record Set.

-Now click “Apply” to your DNS Zone configuration.
+Now click “Apply” to the DNS Zone configuration to commit the new Resource Record.

-Click “Save and Exit” to finalize everything and complete the configuration!
+Click “Save and Exit” to finalize everything and complete the DNS Zone configuration!

 To view the status of the services that were just created, navigate to DNS Management > Overview > DNS Load Balancers > app-dns-rule.